Censoring chemical data to mitigate dual use risk: Introduction

-A final consideration is the ethical trade-offs involved in any intervention \cite{selgelid_gain--function_2016}.
-In general, we want to make toxicity data generally available so that folks can generate their own predictors to generate beneficial knowledge about novel molecules.
-Likewise, maintaining the accuracy of toxicity predictors is critical to mitigating unintentional harm from novel chemical predictors.
-In this respect, the effect of interventions on the overall accuracy of predictors, or their accuracy with respect to different zones of chemical space, must be carefully evaluated.
+A final consideration is the ethical trade-offs involved in any intervention to limit DURPC \cite{selgelid_gain--function_2016}.
+In general, the scientific community wants to make toxicity data generally available, so that researchers and practitioners can generate their own predictors to generate beneficial knowledge about novel molecules.
+This position aligns with scientific norms of openness and reproducibility, which have historically accelerated innovation and safety improvements in chemistry.
+Some philosophers \cite{evans_great_2013, kuhlau_precautionary_2011} of science have argued that traditional scientific norms may require recalibration towards "precautionary" approaches when technologies offer unprecedented potential for harm alongside uncertain benefits.
+On the other hand, precautionary approaches can be self-defeating if they prevent research which defends against risks other than DURPC which may be more likely or more harmful \cite{clarke_precautionary_2013}.
+Maintaining the accuracy of toxicity predictors is critical to mitigating unintentional harm from generative models which identify novel, potentially useful chemical compounds.
+In this respect, the effect of DURPC interventions on the overall accuracy of predictors, or their accuracy with respect to different zones of chemical space, must be carefully evaluated.